alshedivat/al-folio/_pages/about.md

-I obtained my Bachelor's degree in Computer Science from the [Silesian University of Technology](https://www.polsl.pl/en/Pages/Welcome.aspx) in Poland, where I had the opportunity to work at the [Institute of Theoretical and Applied Informatics, Polish Academy of Sciences](https://www.iitis.pl/en) with [Prof. Tadeusz Czachórski](https://www.iitis.pl/pl/person/tczachorski), Dr Artur Araj, and [Dr Mateusz Nowak](https://www.iitis.pl/en/person/mnowak).
+I obtained my Bachelor's degree in Computer Science from the [Silesian University of Technology](https://www.polsl.pl/en/Pages/Welcome.aspx) in Poland, where I had the opportunity to work at the [Institute of Theoretical and Applied Informatics, Polish Academy of Sciences](https://www.iitis.pl/en) with [Prof. Tadeusz Czachórski](https://www.iitis.pl/pl/person/tczachorski), Dr Artur Rataj, and [Dr Mateusz Nowak](https://www.iitis.pl/en/person/mnowak).